koor-tech/kbase/docs/guides/getting-started-data-control-center.md

 ---
-title: "Getting Started with Koor"
+title: "Getting Started with Koor Data Control Center"
 ---

 Thank you for trying the Koor Data Control Center.